 The Rob Roy Way (78 miles/126km) is a long distance walking route through the southern Highlands which links the Trossachs area with Breadlabane and Atholl in Highland Perthshire.
 The Trossachs are synonymous with Rob Roy MacGregor (1671-1734), the fearless Highland clansman and cattle reiver.
 Rob Roy was based in the Trossachs, but his cattle reiving (raiding), trading, and protection activities took him north into Breadalbane and beyond.
 Nowadays you can enjoy peaceful walks from village to village in this historic and beautiful area of Scotland.
-COVID-19 update: accommodation is limited in some villages and gets booked up, so if you are thinking of coming to Scotland to do this hike in 2021 please contact us early in 2021, so we can be sure to be able to arrange everything, thanks.
+Accommodation is limited in some villages and gets booked up, so if you are thinking of coming to Scotland to do this hike in 2022 please contact us early in 2022, so we can be sure to be able to arrange everything, thanks.
 We offer four versions of the Rob Roy Way, which are summarised below:

 |Description||Prices from (per person)|